XgridInc/xc3/README.md

    [ERROR] DataUnavailableException: An error occurred (DataUnavailableException) when calling the GetCostAndUsage operation: Data is not available.
 Please try to adjust the time period.
 If just enabled Cost Explorer, data might not be ingested yet

 3. XC3 Budget Detail/IAM Role/User Workflow lambda may have failed to execute , please check Cloudwatch logs to address the issue.

+4. Check if XC3's most expensive services data is missing, and if so, verify the existence of the corresponding SSM parameter in AWS Systems Manager.
+To address this issue, ensure you follow step 5 of the deployment instructions.

 case 2: user not able to change/update/modify default dashboards in Grafana UI